rachelchen22/frc-research/README.md

 The purpose of this research is to find and analyze the correlation between the median household incomes of various FRC teams with their overall season rank.
 This combined both socioeconomic aspects and data science techniques and aimed to fill gaps in research to provide explanation, suggestions, and future direction for what STEM programs around the nation, namely FIRST Robotics, can do to improve learning experiences for all.

-I received a perfect score with this essay on the AP Research exam.
+I received a perfect score on the AP Research exam (1.14%).

 If you are interested in reading the full paper: https://docs.google.com/document/d/1Jmzjq7Z5349Bued2GGkhhIJXhzHiasKZhJD9YBBSlhk/edit?usp=sharing